What Sustainable Tourism Is + Why It Is The Most Important Consideration Right Now

-A large majority of global travellers (87 percent) say that they want to travel sustainably, according to the new Sustainable Travel Report released by Booking.com in honour of Earth Day in 2018, and I expect that this figure has increased since then, with a heightened awareness of sustainability resulting from the COVID pandemic.
+A large majority of global travellers (87 percent) say that they want to travel sustainably, according to the Sustainable Travel Report released by Booking.com.
 But what does sustainable tourism actually mean and are we really being sustainable?

 Sustainable tourism definitions

 Sustainable tourism is a tourism form which has received significant attention in recent years, both by the media and the academic community.
 If you Google the term ‘sustainable tourism’ over 270,000,000 results are returned- that’s a lot!

 The body of literature addressing sustainable practices in tourism has expanded exponentially.
 In fact, there is so much information on the concept of sustainable tourism nowadays that you take take an entire travel and tourism degree focussed on the sustainability management issues!

 One of the earliest and most regarded definitions of sustainable tourism was published in The Brundtland Report, where it was defined as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.